-Life in Downtown is evolving into a place where people live, work and explore – exactly the kind of work-life balance our Downtown employees and residents crave.
+Life in Downtown is evolving into a place where people live, work and explore – exactly the kind of life balance our employees and residents crave.

-At the epicenter of activity, with entertainment, dining and shopping just steps away, over 158,000 people work Downtown, 65,000 live in greater Downtown and more than 10 million people visit the area annually for conventions, meetings, baseball and basketball games, theater, concerts and Houston’s massive civic events.
+At the epicenter of activity, with entertainment, dining and shopping just steps away, over 157,000 people work Downtown, 75,000 live in Downtown’s 2-mile radius and more than 10 million people visit the area annually for conventions, meetings, baseball and basketball games, theater, concerts and Houston’s massive civic events.

 Downtown’s explosion of residential development is arguably the greatest shift to its urban core since the city began its renewal back in the mid 1990’s.

-Currently, there are approximately 9,132 residents throughout nearly 6,300 units within the Downtown District’s boundaries, thanks to the success of the city’s Downtown Living Initiative – a program which awards $15,000 per unit in tax rebates to developers who create homes or multifamily projects – that number has tripled over the past few years and will continue to grow.
-In addition to the core, Downtown boasts 74,000 residents within greater Downtown and 390,000 within five miles of the City’s center.
+Currently, there are approximately 9,132 residents throughout nearly 6,300 units within the Downtown District’s boundaries (1.84 square miles), due to the success of the City of Houston’s Downtown Living Initiative – a program which awards $15,000 per unit in tax rebates to developers who create homes or multifamily projects – that number has tripled over the past few years and will continue to grow.
+In addition to the core, Downtown boasts 75,000 residents within 2-miles and more than 390,000 within 5-miles.

 The types of residents attracted to Downtown living are young urban professionals working Downtown, empty nesters, reverse commuters and, yes, even small families.
 A variety of living options are also available from penthouse apartments to cool and funky lofts- and at all price points.